datanav/docs/hub/documentation/connectors/patterns/receive-webhook-events.rst

 If webhook events are shared, we need to separate them into datatype specific pipes before merging.
 When all events, regardless of their datatype, are received by a single pipe, we can filter out relevant events using a subset expression.
 This allows us to route events of a specific datatype to another pipe.

-* The -all pipe gathers all incoming webhook events.
+* A webhook dataset gathers all incoming webhook events.
 * The -event pipe filters and processes webhooks for a specific datatype, using a subset expression to select the relevant events.

 Example: -event pipe with subset expression